ronanbayliss6/Data-Driven-Marketing-Capital-Optimization/README.md

 - CPA > 250 → 100% withdrawal

 ## 🔹 Controlled Reinjection Mechanism
-- Capital is redistributed only to campaigns operating below the $100 CPA efficiency zone.
+- Capital is redistributed only to campaigns operating below the $100 CPA efficiency zone that exact day.
 - Reinjection capped at 20% of the receiving campaign’s existing spend (prevents saturation and algorithm instability).
 - Diminishing returns applied to incremental capital to avoid unrealistic scaling assumptions.

 ## 🔹 Capital Preservation Layer
 Not all withdrawn capital is redeployed.
-~$500K is preserved instead of being forced into marginal environments.
+~$583,585 is preserved instead of being forced into marginal environments.

 ---